iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 This is how I make quality measurable and defensible (not just “we tested it”).

 - **Test strategy**
-  A clear, shared plan for *how* we will prove the solution works before release: what will be tested (and what won’t), the test levels (unit → integration → system), who is responsible for each activity, which environments and test data we will use, the entry/exit criteria for each phase, and what “evidence” we will capture (test cases, results, defects, and sign-offs) for go/no-go decisions.
+  A clear, shared plan for *how* we will prove the solution works before release: what will be tested (and what won’t), the test levels (unit → component → integration → system), who is responsible for each activity, which environments and test data we will use, the entry/exit criteria for each phase, and what “evidence” we will capture (test cases, results, defects, and sign-offs) for go/no-go decisions.
 - **System Integration Testing (SIT)** plan
   Cross-component validation of the full system working together (client apps, backend services, third-party services, and external integrations) — focusing on end-to-end journeys, data integrity across boundaries, security/permission behavior, and failure handling.
   Defines scope and environments, required test data/accounts, responsibilities, test scenarios (including edge and failure cases), evidence to capture, and clear entry/exit criteria (e.g., environments stable, integrations reachable, critical journeys pass, defect thresholds met, and agreed sign-offs completed).